Overrided/Fb2.Document/Readme.md

 ### Loading particular node

-In imaginary scenario you might need to load some part of a document into the model, instead of loading whole thing.
+In corner-case scenario you might need to load some part of a document into the model, instead of loading whole thing.

 It can be achieved by calling `Load(XNode node)` method of corresponding Fb2Node implementation instance.